x89/Shreddit/README.rst

 5. Copy `shreddit.cfg.example` to something else and edit it to your liking.
 6. Run `python shreddit.py -c YOUR_CONFIG_FILE.cfg`.

+Alternatively try to run `./install.sh` and it will attempt to do it all for you.

 Notes:

 - The script *does* work with Python versions 2 and 3 but people often get in a mess with pip versions, python versions and virtulenv versions.
 Make sure that your Python/pip/virtualenv are all the same version.
 If you ran the above code it *should* work as stated.